jonishaso/frontend-demo-1/README.md

 key is exposed to the public.
 I understand that this is bad practice - this was simply to make setting up the project easier for the purposes of this tech challenge.

+## Other Consideration

+In this project,since there is nothing about sharing data between components I did not introduce any React state management.
+Including state management is a great idea once the project became complex.